MarcMagdi/BookStore/README.md

 - Edit and view my profile data

 ## Technical Prespective
 The project is implemented using JavaEE and use MySql as database storage.
-The application is tested with more than 10 million records to get instant results from auto complete search or in filterations.
-Frontend is implemented using jsp.
-Select2 and datatable plugin are used through the application, and notification system to tell you your cart status.
+The application is tested with more than 10 million records to get instant results from autocomplete search or filtrations.
+The frontend is implemented using JSP.
+Select2 and DataTable plugin are used through the application, and notification system to tell you your cart status.

 ### ERD
 ![ERD](/screenshots/erd.jpg?raw=true)